-He has 29 issued patents and additional pending patents relating to presence, streaming media, content networking, mobile communications, security, and telephony.
-His most commercially significant invention is split termination for secure communication protocols, which is the basis for the SSL optimization features offered in the Riverbed Steelhead product line since 2006.
+He has 35 issued patents relating to presence, streaming media, content networking, mobile communications, security, and telephony.
+His most commercially significant invention is split termination for secure communication protocols, which is the basis for the SSL optimization features offered in the Riverbed Steelhead product line since 2007.
 His other notable technical work includes contributions to the programming languages Argus and Theta and to the distributed object database Thor.

 During fall term 2002, he held an adjunct appointment at Harvard University, co-teaching the graduate database class.